-- PA requires a multiplicity of elements of analysis from multiple events, representativeness, and reliability are crucial to conduct PA.
-Researchers need to choose a sample of cases that is representative of the amount and quality of events, bringing to light the missing elements to improve the information. - PA seeks to generate analytical connections from a partially disaggregated universe of violations.
-Researchers need to select an adequate analysis strategy to map interrelations, allowing cross-readings between multiple elements with an emphasis on observing coincidences.
-A pattern emerges when the evidence consistently indicates a regularity of elements, suggesting that violations are not isolated.
-Researchers can test the consistency of the PA by adding new events to the analysis without the pattern falling apart. - PA does not dictate one specific method over another.
-However, the particular case may require a greater effort in one type of analysis, giving preference to either qualitative or quantitative approaches, which allows for greater consistency in analytical relationships.
-Methods can be combined, such as when the modus operandi of a group of violations is qualitatively analyzed and then quantified by coding the dataset to determine the most recurrent characteristics of how violations are planned, executed, or covered up. - PA can be conducted from two starting points, inductively or deductively.
-However, this has been progressively abandoned by some social scholars, starting with a research question adopting an inductive-deductive approach, combining both hypotheses and cases as the first step to build your patterns. - PA should allow acknowledging harm and dignifying communities that have suffered violations.
-It is essential that the characteristics of the victims are intersectional, meaning that they encompass the qualities of the victims in a way that best understands the diverse conditions of their subjectivities.
-Ensure information security throughout the process and, if possible, allow victims' participation in the analysis. - PA takes time and resources.
+- PA can be conducted from two starting points, inductively or deductively.
+However, this has been progressively abandoned by some social scholars starting with a research question adopting an indo-deductive approach combining both hypotheses and cases as the first step to build your patterns. - PA should allow acknowledging harm and dignifying communities that have suffered violations.
+It is important that the characteristics of the victims are intersectional, that is, in the way that best encompasses the qualities of the victims to understand the different conditions of their subjectivities.
+Ensure information security in the process and allow victims' participation, if possible, in the analysis. - PA takes time and resources.
 It is hard to accomplish.
 Researchers should calculate in detail the resources that they will need to carry out the analysis and, thus, to calculate their feasibility (in human rights we always have little time!). - PA involves an amount of effort that may enable actionable recommendations.
-The resources and capacities required to complete such a demanding task may enable the investigation to propose insightful and actionable recommendations.

-• Ideally, the pattern should be clear and allow for its identification and observation.
-However, "[o]nce the pattern is detected, the need to explain it remains!"45.
-No matter how clear it may appear to the investigator, the analysis requires elucidating supporting evidence and explaining the analytical process in detail.
+The resources and capacities required to complete such a demanding task may enable the investigation to propose insightful and actionable recommendations. - Ideally, the pattern should be clear and allow for its identification and observation.
+However, "[o]nce the pattern is detected, the need to explain it remains!"
+46. No matter how clear it may appear to the investigator, the analysis requires elucidating supporting evidence and explaining the analytical process.